tosodo/Cardio_Classifier/README.md

 Applying Machine learning Models by analysing data using different classifier algorithms to predict the risk of (CVD) i found an accuracy prediction of 73% .

-Automated diagnosis is less time consuming and an effective tool .
+Automated diagnosis is less time consuming and an effective tool a secong pair of eyes for the clinician.

 Solving a problem with machine learning often involves many iterative experiments to find the best model for solving the problem by further tuning the model.